Permissions requested by apps and extensions

 Recognize permission levels

-This alert means the item may ask you to deny or allow optional permissions after it's been installed.
-If you allow optional permissions for an item, you can't change them after that.
+- Optional permissions will ask you to deny or allow permissions after the app or extension has been installed.
+When you allow optional permissions, you can't change them after.